Alex-Wilson/resume-webserver/public/documents/certification-exam-resources/AWS Resources/CCP/AWS-Certified-Cloud-Practitioner-Exam-Guide.md

 **AWS Snowmobile:** For extremely large data migrations (up to exabytes) using a literal shipping truck.

 **AWS Database Migration Service (DMS):** Migrates databases from on-premises or cloud environments to AWS quickly and securely.
+Does not migrate servers or any other infrastructure.

+**Application Migration Service (AWS MGN):** The primary service for lifting and shifting physical, virtual, or cloud-based servers to AWS.
+It automates the process of rehosting applications by continuously replicating your source servers to AWS, allowing for fast and reliable cutover with minimal downtime.

 #### Containerization
 **FarGate:** A serverless compute engine for containers.
 Used with ECS (or EKS) to run containers without provisioning or managing servers.You define CPU, memory, and container settings